Michaelcue4/Library-App/Readme.md

 #Next Version

-Add users
+Add users ,
-populate larger arrays
+populate larger arrays,
 provide pictures of the books and the location of the libraries